Start a Holding Company Management Business in Dubai

 Once established, a holding company management business in Dubai South must adhere to the following ongoing compliance obligations:

-Annual licence renewal with the Dubai South Free Zone Authority
+Annual license renewal with the Dubai South Free Zone Authority

 Maintenance of economic substance in line with the UAE Economic Substance Regulations, which require holding companies to demonstrate adequate employees, expenditure, and physical presence in the UAE